martijnmeeldijk/TI-oplossingen/Master/projectmanagement.md

 Mario's amazing course describes three scheduling objectives:

-* Time minimization
+* Time minimization (RCP: resource constrained project scheduling)
-* Net present value maximization
+* Net present value maximization (RCP-DC: resource constrained project scheduling - discounted cash flows)
+  * This is more like cost optimization

-* Resource levelling
+* Resource levelling  (RLP: resource leveling project scheduling)
+  * Balance the use of resources

+* Work continuity (RCP-WC)
+  * Make sure that the work goes on
+  * If one machine is very expensive, we have to make sure it's never idle

-We'll discuss these in more detail in the next sections.
+For each company, the objective can be different.
+Finding the objective is finding where the money is.
+So we'll discuss these objectives in more detail in the next sections.

 #### Time minimization

 When creating a schedule for a resource-constrained project using the techniques from the previous chapters, you'll be guaranteed to run into trouble.
 In this section, we'll create a schedule that is resource-feasible, with the same objective as before:  **minimizing project duration**.
-The problem we're trying to solve is called the **Resource-Constrained Project Scheduling Problem (RCPSP)**.
+The problem we're trying to solve is called the **Resource-Constrained Project Scheduling Problem (RCP)**.
 We have a set of project activities constrained by precedence relations, and a set of renewable resource types.

 Take this example AoN network: